firebend/auto-crud/README.md

 }
 ```

-Finally, create a class `MassTransitExtensions` with the following
+Create a class `MassTransitExtensions` with the following
 ```csharp
 using System;
 using System.Text.RegularExpressions;